 I also admired the frames of the doors and windows up close:

 I heard someone calling my name.
 “Catherine!” my friend shouted again.
 I ran down the steps and realised the wardens were trying to close the castle for the afternoon.
-So if I’d been alone I might have got locked in!
+If I’d been alone I might have got locked in.
 That could have been quite exciting.
 I would have had to find my own way to escape, like the Donnafugata.

 I had a lovely day out at Donnafugata castle.
-You should also come and see it soon!
 I hear that they are trying to revive some hidden “jokes” that Baron Arezzo had installed around the garden to surprise visitors.
 These include a seat that sprays out water if someone sits on it, and a model monk that would scare people when they opened the door of a chapel in the grounds.